rolemadelen/minimalist-blog/src/blog/en/g.md

 uid: 'g'
 ---

-When you click on an input field in a form, it highlights the field by surrounding it with a blue outer border line.
+When you click on an input field in a form, it becomes highlighted with a blue outer border line.

 ![blue outline](/images/blue-outline.webp)

-You can disable this with `outline` style attribute.
+You can disable this highlighting effect by using the `outline` style attribute.

 ```css
 input:focus {